 All requests for student volunteers, advertisement, or any other request for Palma's help with a service activity must be approved by the Office of Campus Ministry.
-Students who fail to complete a minimum of 60 hours of service by Monday, May 1, 2023 will need to report directly to the Principal.
+Students who fail to complete a minimum of 60 hours of service by May 1st of senior year will need to report directly to the Principal.